 4) How do I begin?

 A mid-career change can be challenging if you are completely new to the job responsibilities with no prior experience or existing contacts in the industry.
 While breaking into this industry doesn’t really require a degree, you still need to enhance your technical skills and learn more about the various financial aspects.
-Some online platforms that you can use to learn more about the industry are The Balance or Investopedia.
+Some online platforms that you can use to learn more about the industry are The Balance Money or Investopedia.
 Moreover, there are short- and long-form courses on educational websites like edX or Coursera, which provide specialized finance and economics courses.
 You can check out the Risk Management Professional Certificate on edX or Investment and Portfolio Management Specialization on Coursera to get started.

 One route to begin a career switch is to utilize job search tools.
 In addition, you can start building a personal and professional network of people already in the finance domain.
 Reach out to them and check whether they are happy to speak with you.
 Their experience will help you understand the key aspects of the industry, skills, and experience you need to make a mark.
 This will also increase your chances of knowing the best recruiters in town, finding out the most effective way to communicate with them, and exploring opportunities to work with professionals.